Best guitar amps under $500 in 2024: Premium tones from budget-friendly amplifiers

-With fantastic options from brands like Fender, Blackstar, and Boss, spending a little less on your amplifier no longer means you’re sacrificing a good guitar tone.
-There are even giggable amps that fall into this price bracket, so if you’re after a reliable workhorse, you might not have to spend as much as you originally thought.
-Your amplifier is one of the core aspects of your guitar sound, so it's important to choose wisely here.
+With amazing options from brands like Yamaha, Fender, and Marshall, spending a little less on your amplifier in no way means sacrificing good guitar tone.
+There are even giggable options from brands like Boss and Bugera that fall into this price bracket.
+So if you’re after a reliable workhorse, you might not have to spend as much as you originally thought.
+However, since your amplifier is a core aspect of your rig, it’s important to choose wisely.

 Whether you're after both solid-state and tube amps, no matter which side of the fence you fall upon, your needs will be met here.
 If you're new to guitar amps or you just want to do a little more research, in addition to our product recommendations we've included some buying advice at the bottom of the guide, too.